Understanding the Benefits and the Risks

 Using Non-Approved AI Tools?

-When you use tools other than Google Gemini Web App and NotebookLM, like OpenAI’s ChatGTP, you may lose control over how your information is stored or used.
+When you use tools other than Google Gemini and NotebookLM, like OpenAI’s ChatGPT, you may lose control over how your information is stored or used.
 Many public AI services use your data to train future models or share it with third parties.

 For best practices on safe AI use: